MichaelZaniewski/Healthcare-Project/SQL Queries & Results.md

      - Used a CTE (`base`) to centralize joins and keep the final query readable.
 Applied a JOIN between `patient` and `billing` to associate each bill with insurance status, then a CASE expression to bucket records into Insured vs Uninsured.
 Counted late-unpaid bills with COUNT(*) FILTER (WHERE …), calculated the default rate with a safe divide using NULLIF, and formatted the percentage via TO_CHAR.
 Finally, ordered by the default rate to compare groups at a glance.

 - Insights Gained:
      - Uninsured patients default at 20.36% vs 11.89% for Insured, about 1.7× higher.
-Although uninsured patients account for 22% of all bills, they represent 33% of all late-unpaid bills, indicating a disproportionate share of defaults and a clear area for targeted interventions, for instance a detailed payment-plan entrollment.
+Although uninsured patients account for 22% of all bills, they represent 33% of all late-unpaid bills, indicating a disproportionate share of defaults and a clear area for targeted interventions, for instance a detailed payment-plan enrollment.

 ```
 WITH base AS (